Conditions Clostridioides (formerly Clostridium) difficile infection

 How is a Clostridioides difficile infection treated?

-In the event of a C. difficile infection, doctors prescribe special antibacterial medication.
-The most commonly used antibiotics are vancomycin, fidaxomicin and metronidazole.
+If a person develops a Clostridioides difficile (C. difficile) infection, any antibiotic medication they are taking for other reasons should be stopped, provided that this is medically reasonable.
+Certain antibiotics can still be used to treat the infection itself.
+These include vancomycin and fidaxomicin.
 Doctors choose the antibiotic based on the severity of the condition and existing risk factors, such as the patient’s age.
 In severe cases with complications such as intestinal penetration or toxic megacolon, surgery may be necessary.

 Important: Treatment is only required in the event of symptoms.
 Asymptomatic C. difficile infections do not need to be treated.